HuSophia/husophia.github.io/_tabs/experience.md

 **Research and Development Intern** @ [NOAA](https://www.star.nesdis.noaa.gov/star/index.php) (05/20/2021 - 06/15/2022)
 - Built TCVis using Python and Jupyter to automate the process of visualizing and analyzing a tropical cyclone path for NOAA scientists in real-time as data is collected by satellites
 - Streamlined and documented the process of merging and subsetting MIRS data files to render satellite data into 3D visualizations in ParaView
-- Collaborated with scientists and developers at NOAA (Liu,Grassotti) to design and document the [MIRS retrieval algorithm](https://www.star.nesdis.noaa.gov/mirs/algorithm.php)\
+- Collaborated with scientists and developers at NOAA (Liu and Grassotti) to design and document the [MIRS retrieval algorithm](https://www.star.nesdis.noaa.gov/mirs/algorithm.php)\
 **Tech Stack**: Unix/Bash, Python (Plotly,Matplotlib), TensorFlow, Keras, Jupyter, ParaView

 **Software Engineer Intern** @ [NASA](https://www.nasa.gov/goddard) (05/30/2021 – 08/30/2021)
 - Implemented algorithmic enhancements to MODIS processing pipeline, optimizing data extraction for HDF files and improving accuracy in assessing vegetation health.
-- Analyzed seasonal and interannual variations in FPAR with ARIMA modeling, Fourier analysis, and statistical tests (t-tests, ANOVA) using Python for NASA's ecological and climate research.\
-**Tech Stack**: Python, Statsmodels, Scikit-learn, HDFView
+- Analyzed seasonal and interannual variations in FPAR with ARIMA modeling, Fourier analysis, and statistical tests (t-tests, ANOVA) using Python for NASA's ecological and climate research.\ **Tech Stack**: Python, Statsmodels, Scikit-learn, HDFView

 **Statistical Programmer Intern** @[NSF](https://www.nsf.org) (05/1/2020- 12/31/2020)
 - Built and debugged programs for generating SAS datasets from clinical databases and external data sources, adhering to rigorous clinical protocols (CDISC) and SDTM guidelines.